cccruzr/maps/README.md

 # Maps Repository
 Maps portfolio repository.
-Here you can find the source code for my free-time projects.
+Here you can find the source code for my free-time web mapping projects.

 ### List of web maps
 1. [Conflict mapping: Colombia's massacres](https://cccruzr.github.io/maps/docs/masacres): This web map is based on the information collected by [*Rutas del conflicto*](http://rutasdelconflicto.com/), whose work is related with data-driven journalism to the construction of historical memory related with the armed conflict in Colombia.